lightward/mechanic-tasks/docs/schedule-product-tags-by-date/README.md

 When "Test mode" is enabled, use the "Run task" button to see a summary of Mechanic's understanding of your configuration.
 Mechanic will not perform any tagging or untagging when this mode is enabled.

 This task will run nightly, at midnight in your store's local timezone.
 If "Use hour specificity" is enabled, the task will run hourly instead.
 You can also run this task manually, using the "Run task" button, and the task will perform the operations appropriate for the current day (or hour, if "Use hour specificity" is enabled).

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/schedule-product-tags-by-date), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/schedule-product-tags-by-date.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).